Investin-pro/Investin_docs/docs/manager.md

 ### Performance fee

 As discussed earlier manager will be entitiled to collect the performance fee on meeting the criteria they reach the minimum return they set for themselves during deploying funds.
+This feature insures managers meet certain targets of profits before collecting any performance fee.

+!!! info
-This feature insures managers meet certain targets of profits before collecting any performance fee. `Manager is expected to keep the performance fee in base token of fund, they wont be able to collect the fee in case the funds are invested in other assets`
+    Manager is expected to keep the performance fee in base token of fund, they wont be able to collect the fee in case the funds are invested in other assets

 ## Staking (revenue sharing)